wp-plugins/fancybox-for-wordpress/readme.txt

 1. Upload the `fancybox-for-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it, [FancyBox](http://fancy.klade.lv/) will be automatically applied to all your image links and galleries.
-4. If you want to customize a bit the look and feel of FancyBox, go to the Options Page under General Options in the WordPress Admin panel.
+4. If you want to customize a bit the look and feel of FancyBox, go to the Options Page under General Options in the WordPress Admin panel

 == Screenshots ==

 1. Simple example of fancybox on a post.
-[Live demo here](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/).
+[Live demo here](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/)
 2. Basic settings on Options Page in the Admin Panel.
-This makes it very easy to customize the plugin to your needs.
+This makes it very easy to customize the plugin to your needs
-2. Full settings on Options Page.
+2. Full settings on Options Page

 == Frequently Asked Questions ==